techmania-team/techmania-docs/English/track.tech_specification.md

-Applies to version: 0.5
+Applies to version: 0.6

 This page explains the specification of TECHMANIA's .tech format.

-If you are working on applications to parse, manipulate or convert .tech files, consider doing it in C# so you can include [Track.cs](https://github.com/techmania-team/techmania/blob/master/TECHMANIA/Assets/Scripts/Serializable/Track.cs) and call `TrackBase.Serialize` and `TrackBase.Deserialize`, making it unnecessary to read the following.
+If you are working on applications to parse, manipulate or convert .tech files, consider doing it in C# so you can include [Track.cs](https://github.com/techmania-team/techmania/blob/master/TECHMANIA/Assets/Scripts/Serializable/Track.cs) and call `Track.Serialize` and `Track.Deserialize`, making it unnecessary to read the following.

 # track.tech
 ```